 Where is the one who has been born King of the Jews?”

-When King Herod heard this, it says that he was disturbed and all Jerusalem with him.
-The religious leaders were summoned by King Herod to direct them.
+When King Herod heard this, it says that “he was disturbed and all Jerusalem with him”.
+Subsequently, religious leaders were summoned by King Herod for their “expertise”- knowledge about the coming Messiah.
 They answered that Bethlehem was the location of the long-awaited prophecy of Christ’s birth.

-What is astounding is not who went on to Bethlehem but who didn’t!
+What is astounding is not who made the trip to Bethlehem but who didn’t!

 What makes this so incredible is the fact that Jerusalem is only 5 and a half miles from Bethlehem!
 Why wouldn’t the religious leaders, who had been waiting hundreds of years for this prophecy to be fulfilled, think it worth the 5-mile journey to see if it was true?!
 Why hadn’t curiosity even been enough to motivate them?

-Worship was given as the reason for their journey in verse 2 and 11.
+Worship was given as the reason for their journey in verses 2 and 11.

 They came to worship!